-Southeast Alaska Organization for Animals (SOFA) is an animal welfare and rescue organization based in Ketchikan and Juneau, Alaska, with a mission to serve communities throughout Southeast Alaska by providing animal rescue and adoption services, affordable vaccination and sterilization clinics, and supporting official and unofficial local groups with rescue and rehabilitation efforts.
+Southeast Alaska Organization for Animals (SOFA) is an animal welfare and rescue organization based in Juneau, Ketchikan and Sitka Alaska, with a mission to serve communities throughout Southeast Alaska by providing animal rescue and adoption services, affordable vaccination and sterilization clinics, and supporting official and unofficial local groups with rescue and rehabilitation efforts.

 Southeast Alaska Organization for Animals, Ltd. was founded in December 2012 as a nonprofit organization in the State of Alaska and is a 501(c)(3) nonprofit organization.
 We bring together a strong core of individuals who have been involved in animal welfare and rescue for many years, and we have set our sights on some ambitious short-, mid-, and long-term goals.

 SOFA commits to ending homelessness, abandonment, abuse and neglect of companion animals in Southeast Alaska through education, advocacy, community services, and improved access to veterinary services.

 - Demonstrate respect and compassion for all people at all times

 - Be proactive in identifying the underlying causes of animal welfare concerns

 - Be creative in finding solutions to identified problems

 Our success depends entirely on the support and participation of individuals, businesses, and organizations in the communities we serve.
 We aim to have a positive impact in all Southeast Alaska communities and inspire, support and partner with local individuals, groups of pet-lovers, and law enforcement - especially where there are no rescue organizations established.